Gareth Shute recounts writing Hip Hop Music In Aotearoa.

 I ended up a little burnt out after writing four books in the space of five years and taking part in three overseas tours (with The Ruby Suns and The Brunettes) during the same period, as well as helping Scott Mannion and Jonathan Bree with their record label (Lil Chief Records).
 I went back to the girlfriend I’d had before I wrote any books or played in any bands (Mieko Edwards) and finally took my foot off the gas.
 I did self-release another book, Concept Albums, a few years later but mostly directed it to an overseas audience.

-These days you’ll still find me playing shows as bass player for The Conjurors and writing pieces for AudioCulture.
+These days you’ll still find me playing shows as guitarist/singer of Fever Party and writing pieces for AudioCulture.
 And I heard from Steve Russell the other day that he’s in the UK and has worked on a run of high profile books covering the record labels, Motown, Blue Note, and Verve.
 He’s currently working on a book called Hip Hop Raised Me by UK hip hop legend, DJ Semtex, which has seen Steve handling contact sheets of previously unpublished images of Nas, Biggie, Wu Tang, Public Enemy, and NWA.

-As for me, I’m back at Auckland Libraries working in Digital Services.
-I do occasionally see Hip Hop Music In Aotearoa on the library shelves as I walk to my desk and I get a kick out of seeing it there.
+I did return to Auckland Libraries for a while and occasionally saw Hip Hop Music In Aotearoa on the library shelves as I walked to my desk, and got a kick out of seeing it there.
 It was an amazing moment in time and I’m just glad I was there to record it.

 Gareth has played with (amongst others) The Tokey Tones, The Ruby Suns, The Broken Heartbreakers, Dictaphone Blues, The Cosbys, The Brunettes, and The Conjurors.